winston0410/react-faq-schema/README.md

 ### `props.faqs` : Array Object

 An array of objects of questions and answers.
+Default to `[]`.
 Each object should have the following properties:

 #### `props.question` : String